sprhawk/ytoolkit/README.markdown

 The core of ytoolkit is distributed under [LGPL v3.0], you can freely link ytoolkit against any part of your program.

-except, the ASIHTTPRequest additions are under FreeBSD license, you can use it without any restrictions ( Because this ASIHTTPRequest may be compiled into your project)
+Except that, the ASIHTTPRequest additions are under FreeBSD license, you can use it without any restrictions ( Because this ASIHTTPRequest may be compiled into your project)

 [LGPL v3.0]: http://www.gnu.org/licenses/lgpl.html